The Gravito-Phononic Effect: A Quantum Signature of Linearised Gravity: Abstract

 \section{Abstract}

 The photo-electric effect was a historic milestone in the development of quantum theory, revealing the first evidence of discrete energy of the electromagnetic field through hallmark signatures such as the threshold frequency, intensity-independent energy transfer, and the near instantaneous ejection of photo-electrons.
-In this work, we revisit the photo-electric effect through the lens of semi-classical, quantum, and neo-classical models to explore their implications on energy conservation and discrete photon exchange.
-We extend this analysis to include the gravito-phononic effect through modelling energy transfer between coupled harmonic oscillators, rather than traditional atom-field interactions.
-Our approach demonstrates that two coupled harmonic oscillators, under a beam-splitter interaction, can exhibit hallmark signatures analogous to the photo-electric effect, including resonance conditions and quantised energy absorption.
-We discuss the implications of this model for the recently proposed gravito-phononic detections of single gravitons.
+Here, we discuss the photo-electric effect through the lens of semi-classical, quantum, and neo-classical models.
+We provide a pedagogical outline for how two coupled harmonic oscillators, under a beam-splitter interaction, can exhibit hallmark signatures analogous to the photo-electric effect, including resonance conditions and quantised energy absorption.
+We discuss the implications of this model for recently proposed graviton detection protocols.
 This further clarifies that a gravitational version of the photo-electric effect, modelled as discrete energy transfer between harmonic oscillators can provide the first evidence of the graviton.

 \thefootnote{}